Jost17/bidback_trading_tool/README.md

 ---

 **Note**: This project is actively under development.
-Features and documentation will be continuously updated.
+Phase 1 architecture is complete and Phase 2 is in progress.